Travelling and paying with your Debit Card or OV-pas

 Who are the Data Controllers?
 What do we use your personal data for?

 Your Personal Data is Processed by: NS and Translink.
-NS, the other Carriers and Translink are jointly responsible for processing Personal Data relating to travel using your Debit Card and OV-pas.
+NS, the other Carriers and Translink are jointly responsible for processing Personal Data relating to travel using your Debit Card.
 These agreements are set out in a Cooperation Agreement between the public transport companies and Translink.
 The shared responsibilities for processing data pertain to the following processes and relevant personal data:

 Tapping (checking in and out)